Clarinet

 The clarinet is a single-reed musical instrument in the woodwind family, with a nearly cylindrical bore and a flared bell.

 Clarinets comprise a family of instruments of differing sizes and pitches.
-The clarinet family is the largest woodwind family, ranging from the BB♭ contrabass to the E♭ soprano.
+The clarinet family is the largest woodwind family, ranging from the BB♭ contrabass to the A♭ piccolo.
 The B♭ soprano clarinet is the most common type, and is the instrument usually indicated by the word "clarinet".

-German instrument maker Johann Christoph Denner is generally credited with inventing the clarinet sometime after 1698 by adding a register key to the chalumeau, an earlier single-reed instrument.
+German instrument maker Johann Christoph Denner is generally credited with inventing the clarinet sometime around 1700 by adding a register key to the chalumeau, an earlier single-reed instrument.
 Over time, additional keywork and airtight pads were added to improve the tone and playability.
 Today the clarinet is a standard fixture of the orchestra and concert band and is used in classical music, military bands, klezmer, jazz, and other styles.